Omenia/robotframework-whitelibrary/README.md

 ```
 local_install.cmd
 ```
-* Open UIAutomationTest\UIAutomationTest.sln and build the solution in Visual Studio.
-This will create the SUT executable, UIAutomationTest\bin\Debug\UIAutomationTest.exe.
+* Open `UIAutomationTest\UIAutomationTest.sln` and build the solution in Visual Studio.
+This will create the SUT executable, `UIAutomationTest\bin\Debug\UIAutomationTest.exe`.

 ## Running tests with Robot Framework ##
 * To execute the test suite against SUT, in the root folder of the project run